ES-1085/project-plant-boids-ellie-and-finn/proposal/proposal.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-Seabird nesting data from the islands.
-We are in the process of getting this data.
-The people with access to it are at a conference in Florida.
+We are in the process of getting the seabird nesting data data.
+We should have it once the owners of the data return from a waterbirds conference in Florida.

 ## 3. Ethics review

+This data was collected under permit from Acadia National Park.
+It was collected with as little disruption to the nesting colonies as possible, over short visits to the islands.

+The data that Finn didn’t collect himself is being used with full permission from the investigators who collected it under ANP permit and an IACUC.

 ## 4. Data analysis plan